 4. Purchase Plan Maintenance

-4.1 Rank AlternativesL
+4.1 Generate Possible Buy List

+Generates a possible buy list based on existing coal contract, bids, and transportation routes.
+A possible buy is a valid combination of a source (contract or bid), a destination (group of generation units), and a transportation route from the source to the destination.

+Calculates cost adjustment for each possible buy given a selected cost factor adjustment scenario and a cost matrix scenario.

+Performs quality screening for each possible buy.

-Selects Scenarios and other factors to be used as input to the Fuel Procurement Optimization runsPerform a “pre-check” before running the Optimizer to find errors prior to starting the optimization process.
+Performs a “pre-check” before running the Optimizer to find errors prior to starting the optimization process.

 4.2 Produce Optimized Fuel Plan

 Linear Program that produces a fuel procurement recommendation based on the scenarios selected.
 The Optimizer considers fuel requirements, available transportation, supply contracts and bids submitted.
-The Optimizer looks at fuel costs, committed volumes, current contract status’, submitted bids/offers, available transportation options, quality specifications of generation units, etc. to derive a least cost solution for meeting the organizations buying needs for the specified period.
+The Optimizer looks at fuel costs, committed volumes, current contract status’, submitted bids/offers, available transportation options, quality specifications of generation units, etc. to derive a least cost solution for meeting the organization’s buying needs for the specified period.

 4.3 Make Buy Decision